thycotic/ss-docs/security-hardening/security-hardening-guide/index.md

 A solution is to create the two roles, each containing one of the permissions, and then take those two permissions out of the day-to-day administrator role and any other roles besides the two.
 You can then assign either one of those roles to trusted people with no single person having both roles.

 Thus, the access procedure is:

-1. User A with the role with the "administer configuration unlimited admin" permission puts the system into "unlimited administration" mode.
-Not having the correct role, user A cannot make any changes requiring the "unlimited administrator" permission.
+$1
-1. User B with the role with the "unlimited administrator" permission performs any configuration or accesses secrets only available to that role.
+$21.
+User B with the role with the "unlimited administrator" permission performs any configuration or accesses secrets only available to that role.
-1. When User B is finished, user A takes the system out of "unlimited administration" mode.
+$1
-1. User B can no longer make any changes requiring the "unlimited administrator" permission because roles with that permission can only be accessed in "unlimited administration" mode.
+$21.
+User B can no longer make any changes requiring the "unlimited administrator" permission because roles with that permission can only be accessed in "unlimited administration" mode.
 User A cannot make any changes either because User A does not a the role with the "unlimited administrator" permission.

 Additional safeguards included: